 What to do if your magnet gets stuck

-If your fishing magnet becomes lodged underwater, it can be frustrating, but there are steps you can take to try to retrieve it.
+If your fishing magnet becomes lodged underwater there are steps you can take to try to retrieve it.

 Firstly, remain calm and assess the situation.
 Gently try to wiggle the rope or pull from different angles to loosen the magnet’s grip.
 You could also consider using a second magnet attached to a sturdy line to increase magnetic force and dislodge the stuck magnet.